Bordeaux History, Family Crest & Coats of Arms

 The surname Bordeaux was first found in the northern region of Normandy (French: Normandie), the former Duchy of Normandy, where the family was influential, and held many estates and lands.
 As well as being well established in Normandy, bearers of the name were also present in the early Middle Ages in the province of Guyenne in the city of Bordeaux, from which the family likely derived their surname.

 Early History of the Bordeaux family

-Another 123 words (9 lines of text) covering the years 1599 and 1846 are included under the topic Early Bordeaux History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Bordeaux research.
+Another 78 words (6 lines of text) covering the years 1599 and 1846 are included under the topic Early Bordeaux History in all our PDF Extended History products and printed products wherever possible.

 Bordeaux Spelling Variations